LOCATION TOAST NC+VA

 Buckhall soils--have mixed mineralogy and moderate shrink-swell potential

-Clifford soils--clayey part of the argillic horizon extends to a depth of more than 30 inches and is 25 to 60 inches thick; on similar landforms
+Clifford soils--have redder subsoil, the clayey part of the argillic horizon extends to a depth of more than 76 centimeters (30 inches) and is 63 to 152 centimeters (25 to 60 inches) thick; on similar landforms

 Elioak soils--have redder subsoil, do not have a kandic horizon, and formed from felsic crystalline rock high in mica